dagraham/etm-dgraham/README.md

     - row columns: (year, week), wkday, (typecode, formatted time, summary), calendar, index tuple, tags tuple, (start minutes, end minutes, total minutes), uid
     - update uid: remove all rows matching uid and insert new rows for the updated uid.

+The model is also responsible for maintaining a reference table containing the relevant locale representations of dates for use in view headers.

+- Dates Table
+    - row columns: (year, week), locale repr of week, (tuple of long weekday locale representations, e.g., Mon Sep 10 2018), (tuple of short weekday representations, e.g., Mon 10)

 The model is also responsible for providing data appropriate for each view from the relevant table.
+Unlike the items and instances tables which are updated only when an item changes, data provided for views is generated on-demand.
+E.g., when the agenda view is asked to display a particular week,

 ### [CRUD](#toc)